IEEE-PESIT-Student-Branch/kalpana2024/Kalpana2024-Magical-Contest-Official-Writeups/Can you THM/ReadMe.md

 The participants are required to fill [Jawahar.B] in the place of ProfileName,the profile of the required Core Team member is shown up on the browser now.
-The flag is now clearly shown in the descrption of the profile of Jawahar Balachander.
+The flag is now clearly shown in the descrption of the profile of Jawahar Balachandher.
 .